dotEthan/Recipeasy-backend/README.md

     - Monitoring for sus action.
     - Backups
 - Recipe Search
-- Propgate the 'retry.ts' method for all calls, update 'shouldretry' error list.
+- Propogate the 'retry.ts' method for all calls, update 'shouldretry' error list.
 - Cron based softdeleted/unref'd recipe deletion (only if no user.recipes has ref'd)
 - Logging (Sonar? others)
 - Testing